github-education-resources/GitHubGraduation-2022/_data/yosephkudo/yosephkudo.md

 ---
-nama: YOSEPH SIANTURI
+name: YOSEPH SIANTURI
-institusi: MULAWARMAN UNIVERSITY
+institution: MULAWARMAN UNIVERSITY
 quote: Take a step back so you can take a big jump forward
-Github_user: yosephkudo
+github_user: yosephkudo

 ---